 If a Scheme member is subject to a reduction or restriction in pay, regulations 8 and 10 of the L G P S (Benefits, Membership and Contributions) Regulations 2007 continue to apply for the purposes of the final pay calculation for (a) and (b) above regardless of whether the reduction or restriction in pay occurs before, on or after 1 April 2014.

 An employee who has a period of absence due to a trade dispute, authorised unpaid leave of absence or unpaid additional maternity or adoption leave or unpaid shared parental leave may choose to pay Additional Pension Contributions (APCs) to cover the amount of pension ‘lost’ during that absence.
-If that absence falls in the final pay period whether the member pays APCs will affect the final pay calculation.
+If that absence falls in the final pay period, whether the member pays APCs will affect the final pay calculation.
 The final pay period is normally the 12 months up to the date active membership ends, or the 12 months ending when the member reaches their 2008 Scheme Normal Pension Age.

 If the employee elects to pay APCs (or shared cost APCs) to cover the whole amount of pension ‘lost’ during an absence, the employee is treated as having received the pay they would have received but for the absence when working out their final pay.